Python-GIS-book/site/source/part1/chapter-02/md/00-pandas-basics.md

 <!-- #region -->
 ## Reading tabular data

-In the following sections, we will learn how to read data from a text file (*Kumpula-June-2016-w-metadata.txt*) which contains weather observations from Kumpula, Helsinki (Finland).
+In the following sections, we will learn how to read data from a text file (["Kumpula-June-2016-w-metadata.txt"](data/Kumpula-June-2016-w-metadata.txt)) which contains weather observations from Kumpula, Helsinki (Finland).
 The data was retrieved from NOAA [^urlnoaa1] climate database and it contains observed daily mean, minimum, and maximum temperatures from June 2016, recorded by a weather observation station in Kumpula.
 The file includes altogether 30 rows of observations (one per day).
+You can read further details from the ``data section`` at the end of the book.
 The first fifteen rows in the file look like following:

 ```
 # Data file contents: Daily temperatures (mean, min, max) for Kumpula, Helsinki